Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ```
 In the example above we have defined an ingress resource named `go-server-ingress-bkprefix` with an annotation `appgw.ingress.kubernetes.io/backend-path-prefix: "/test/"` .
 The annotation tells application gateway to create an HTTP setting which will have a path prefix override for the path `/hello` to `/test/`.

 ***NOTE:*** In the above example we have only one rule defined.
-However, the annotations is applicable to the entire ingress resource so if a user had defined multiple rules the backend path prefix would be setup for each of the paths sepcified.
+However, the annotations is applicable to the entire ingress resource so if a user had defined multiple rules the backend path prefix would be setup for each of the paths specified.
 Thus, if a user wants different rules with different path prefixes (even for the same service) they would need to define different ingress resources.

 ## SSL Redirect